Dinas Emrys: Actual archaeological findings

-It has long been known that there is a pool inside the fort, but when the archaeologist Dr H. N. Savory excavated the hillfort between 1954 and 1956, he was surprised to find that not only were the fortifications of about the right time frame for either Vortigern or Ambrosius, but that there was a platform above the pool as described in the Historia Britonum.
+It has long been known that there is a pool inside the fort, but when the archaeologist Dr H. N. Savory excavated the hillfort between 1954 and 1956, he was surprised to find that not only were the fortifications of about the right time frame for either Vortigern or Ambrosius, but that there was a platform above the pool as described in the Historia Brittonum.
 However, he found the platform to date much later than the accepted floruit of either personage.

 Savory described the fortifications as consisting of stone walls between 2.5 and 3 m thick, which exploited every irregularity in the rocky hill-top, enclosing an irregular area of about a 10,000 m2 in size.
 The original means of access was by a steep path on the western side of the hillfort.
 The present entrance from the north-east is a later addition.
 The walls had been "poorly built of stone two or three times ", possibly inspiring the legend's reference to the building collapsing several times during construction.

 The most conspicuous object currently on the hill is the base of a rectangular tower.
 It is generally accepted that this is part of an undocumented castle built by the princes of Gwynedd in the eleventh century.